nualagr/dargan-health-foods/README.md

-Dargan's owners see a need to provide their customer base with a fluid and intuitive remote-shopping experience that will negate the need for them to visit the physical store and enable to company to connect with customers they wouldn’t normally reach, increasing the business’ profitability.
+Dargan's owners see a need to provide their customer base with a fluid and intuitive remote-shopping experience that will negate the need for them to visit the physical store and enable the company to connect with customers they wouldn’t normally reach, increasing the business’ profitability.
 This website has been designed to work in tandem with the retailer's physical store and advance their business goals.